-Walk Bike Tampa was founded in the summer of 2015 by two residents of the City of Tampa, Hannah Strom and Jackie Toledo, who met at a local transportation meeting and shared their concerns for bicycle and pedestrian safety.
+Walk Bike Tampa was founded in the summer of 2015 by Tampa residents who met at local transportation meetings and shared their concerns about bicycle and pedestrian safety.
 Together, they decided that Tampa needed a citizens-based advocacy group focused on promoting connected bicycle routes, safe routes for cyclists and pedestrians throughout the city, and pedestrian-friendly streets.

-They quickly discovered that there were many other people just as passionate about creating a safe Tampa.
-They also discovered that safe infrastructure for pedestrians and cyclists was a community value shared across political, generational, and socioeconomic lines.
-Today, Walk Bike Tampa has an nine-person board and a very active executive committee that are working with other community groups and political leaders to make Tampa a walkable, bikeable, and livable city.
+They quickly discovered that safe infrastructure for pedestrians and cyclists was a community value shared across political, generational, and socioeconomic lines.
+Today, Walk Bike Tampa’s executive director and board work with other community groups and political leaders to make Tampa a walkable, bikeable, and livable city.

 Our three main issues are Vision Zero, Safe Routes to Schools, and Open Street Bayshore.

 Vision Zero is the European concept that holds that even one bicycle or pedestrian death is too many.
 It has been approved by about three dozen cities in the U.S. The Hillsborough County Metropolitan Planning Organization is in the process of implementing its Vision Zero Action Plan.

 The core principle of Vision Zero is that life and health can never be exchanged for other benefits within society.
 This strongly contrasts with more conventional planning, which weighs costs and benefits and where a monetary value is placed on life and health.

 Vision Zero is based on four principles: